jgjin/not-quite-an-expert/content/posts/spotify_selector_cont.md

     </head>
 ...
 ```
-2. Lazily loading the image with the `loading` attribute of the `img` tag:
+2. Lazily loading the image with the `loading` attribute of the `img` tag:[^4]
+[^4]: It does load faster with the trade-off of the user seeing the image pop in.
+I actually reverted this optimization later.
 ```HTML
 <img class="mb-2 album-image" src="{{ image_url }}" alt="{{ album_title }}" width="60%" height="60%" loading="lazy" />
 ```